AgnostiqHQ/covalent/doc/source/api/api.rst

 - :ref:`dispatcher_interface` is used for dispatching workflows and stopping triggered dispatches
 - The :ref:`dispatcher_server_api` is used for interfacing with the Covalent server

-.. _starting_covalent:
+.. _covalent_server:

 Covalent Server
 """""""""""""""""""""""""""
-Either a local or self-hosted Covalent server must be running in order to dispatch workflows.
-The covalent CLI provides various utilities for starting, stopping, and managing a Covalent server.
+A Covalent server must be running in order to dispatch workflows.
+The Covalent CLI provides various utilities for starting, stopping, and managing a Covalent server.
 For more information, see:

 .. code-block:: bash